houqb/VisionPermutator/README.md

 # Vision Permutator: A Permutable MLP-Like Architecture for Visual Recognition ([arxiv](https://arxiv.org/abs/2106.12368))

-This is a Pytorch implementation of our paper.
+This is a Pytorch implementation of our paper ViP, [IEEE TPAMI 2022](https://ieeexplore.ieee.org/abstract/document/9693166/).
 MindSpore and Jittor code will be released soon.
 We present Vision Permutator, a conceptually simple and data efficient
 MLP-like architecture for visual recognition.
 We show that our Vision Permutators are formidable competitors to convolutional neural networks (CNNs) and vision transformers.